LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from_pg_2_ppo.md

 # From Policy Gradient to PPO
 {{< postbadges >}}

+PPO (Schulman et al. 2017) is a shining jewel in the world of RL.
+In this post, we’ll dive into its backstory and recent advances.

 ## Policy Gradient

 Compared with value-based methods (Q-learning), Policy-based methods aim directly at learning the parameterized policy that can select actions without consulting a value function.
 Policy gradient (PG) methods seek to maximize a performance measure {{< katex >}}J(\theta){{< /katex >}} with the policy’s parameter {{< katex >}}\theta{{< /katex >}}, where the updates approximate gradient ascent in {{< katex >}}J{{< /katex >}}.